morizotter/xcmultilingual/README.md

 options:
 - `-name` or `-n`: Change Localization struct name.
 Default is Multilingual.
+- `-template` or `-t`: Use custom template for generating swift file.
+You can copy original and change where you want!
 - `--verbose`: Output execution logs

 **help:** Write `update` after help and show update options' help.